KarolBL/Atlas-CDMX/analysis/002_get_datachart/README.md

 6.- Average year if more than 273.75 days (75%).

 Actually, we are only going to get week basis data.
 After, kriging-week data will be summarized!!!

+Week data will be considered by dividing days by 7.
+It will start from year-01-01 and labelling it according to the consecutive week number.